 The best buddies from the school playground:

 I don’t know their parents, and I barely know the buddy.
 What are their values and what habits will they teach my kids?
 Typically this entails what I call “Playdate on my turf”” This means I need to oversee the playdate to determine who this kid is.
 Are they polite and kind to my child or do they have bad manners and curse like a sailor?
-Do they dress immodestly?
+Do they dress like a streetwalker?
+Part of a gang?
 Spent time in the slammer?
 These are all things I don’t particularly want rubbing off on my children.
-It could be that they’re spoiled little brats that are bossy and rude and don’t share.
-Typically I’ll invite them over to my house to play several times before I determine if I feel comfortable having them play together for one, and whether I feel my child would be safe in their home for a future play date as well.
+Realistically though it could just be that they’re spoiled little brats that are bossy and rude and don’t share.
+Typically I’ll invite them over to my house to play several times before I determine if I feel comfortable having them play together for starters and whether I feel my child would be safe in their home for a future play date as well.
 Something I really struggle with, as I have known others close to me that have become a victim of molestation as a child.
 These buddies can easily go either way as a play date companion for my children.
 The best of friends or the worst of enemies.

 Annoyance Factor= -1

 Close, but not quite kids:

 They live in the neighborhood, but not close enough where I feel it’s safe for my child to walk or ride their bike there.
 This means I need to provide transportation to their home or they need to bring their child to my home.
 Whether it’s walking, bike riding or by car.
 It still has a certain inconvenience factor to it.
 But, there is always that knowledge of “Hey one less kid may be slightly less noise” or “Maybe I can get some work done if my kid has someone to entertain them.”